 Even if you’re cut off from family and friends, technology means you can still stay in touch.
 Kids can FaceTime with granny or WhatsApp their friends.
 You might like to set up a family or friends group chat so you can check in on each other.

-There’s also a real sense of communities pulling together at the moment.
-You could talk to your child about this and give specific examples (like how their favourite football club is delivering food to elderly people) and get them involved in an activity to help others.
-Some children have been drawing rainbows and putting them in their windows, for example.
+There has also been a real sense of communities pulling together throughout the pandemic.
+You could talk to your child about this and give specific examples (like how their favourite football club delivered food to elderly people) and get them involved in an activity to help others.

 Keep fit and healthy

 It’s just as important as ever to focus on healthy eating and physical exercise.
 Try to maintain a balanced diet – check out the NHS Better Health website for advice.
 If they can't do their usual sports and hobbies, find other ways to get them moving.
 Get on YouTube to do a family workout with Joe Wicks (The Body Coach), go to the BBC’s Super Movers website or download a yoga app that you can all do together.
 Think healthy body, healthy mind.